 Clean out the Car

 Remove all personal belongings from the vehicle to protect your privacy and proprietary information.
-Don’t forget to remove all digital accessories, any valuables, and disable your alarm system.
+Don’t forget to remove all digital accessories, and any valuables, and disable your alarm system.
 You should also remove after-market accessories such as removable luggage containers and bike or equipment racks on your vehicle.

 Inspect Your Car Before Shipping